Attack on Taiwan an option to stop independence, top China general says

 Li is one of China’s few senior officers with combat experience, having taken part in China’s ill-fated invasion of Vietnam in 1979.

 Taiwan is China’s most sensitive territorial issue.
-Beijing says it is one of China’s provinces and an inalienable part of “one China”.
+Beijing says it is a Chinese province, and has denounced the Trump administration’s support for the island.

+Li Zhanshu, the third-most-senior leader of China’s ruling Communist Party and head of China’s parliament, told the same event that non-peaceful means were an option of last resort.

+“As long as there is a slightest chance of a peaceful resolution, we will put in hundred times the effort,” Li said.

+However, he added: “We warn Taiwan’s pro-independence and separatist forces sternly, the path of Taiwan independence leads to a dead end; any challenge to this law will be severely punished”.

-The island has shown no interest in being run by autocratic China, and has denounced China’s repeated military drills near the island and rejected China’s offer of a “one country, two systems” model of a high degree of autonomy.
+Taiwan has shown no interest in being run by autocratic China.
+It has denounced China’s repeated military drills near the island and rejected China’s offer of a “one country, two systems” model of a high degree of autonomy.

-China is deeply suspicious of Taiwan’s president, Tsai Ing-wen, whom it accuses of being a separatist bent on declaring formal independence.
+China is deeply suspicious of Taiwan President Tsai Ing-wen, whom it accuses of being a separatist bent on declaring formal independence.
 Tsai says Taiwan is already an independent country called the Republic of China, its official name.

 Tsai and her Democratic Progressive Party won presidential and parliamentary elections by a landslide in January, vowing to stand up to Beijing.

-The mood in Taiwan towards China has further soured since China’s parliament passed new national security legislation for Chinese-ruled Hong Kong on Thursday.
+The mood in Taiwan toward China has further soured since China’s parliament passed new national security legislation for Chinese-ruled Hong Kong on Thursday.

+There was no immediate reaction from Taiwan’s government to the comments out of Beijing.

+But a senior Taiwan official familiar with the island’s security planning told Reuters Beijing was seizing the occasion of the law’s anniversary to “intimidate Taiwan” and “challenge the status quo in the Taiwan Strait” as Beijing draws heat for its Hong Kong plans.

-Reporting by Yew Lun Tian; Writing by Ben Blanchard; Editing by Shri Navaratnam and Gerry Doyle
+Reporting by Yew Lun Tian; Additional reporting by Yimou Lee in Taipei; Writing by Ben Blanchard; Editing by Shri Navaratnam and Gerry Doyle